 Both providers offer long contracts; typically 18 months.
 Virgin Media also offers a rolling, 30-day option for its broadband and phone deals.

 To help you compare the two providers and establish which would be best for you, we've pulled the key details into the table below.
-Which? members can to see the scores and star ratings awarded to the two providers in our latest survey.
-Not yet a member? to get instant access to all of our reviews.

 |Sky TV||Virgin Media|